markterweele/windows-itpro-docs/windows/deployment/update/waas-integrate-wufb.md

 ![diagram of content flow](images/wufb-config1a.png)

-### Configuration example \#2: Excluding drivers from Windows quality updates using Windows Update for Business
+### Configuration example \#2: Excluding drivers from Windows quality updates using Windows Update client policies
+<a name="configuration-example-2-excluding-drivers-from-windows-quality-updates-using-windows-update-for-business"></a>

 **Configuration:**